Danilo-Zekovic/SJCclubs/README.md

 # SJCclubs
 Just for practice I thought I could build the web app with all the clubs from Saint Joe listed
 I imagined this to be organized as Single Page Web Application (SPA)

+Sorry for grammar or spelling errors, English is my second language

 To run the app: